alexbarrera/GGR-Visual/README.md

 Visualizations for the Genomics of Gene Regulation project

 ### Admin
-Currently, this meteor app is deployed in Heroku (free tier) using mLab for the MongoDB database hosting (also, free tier).
+Currently, this meteor app is deployed in a [Duke Research Toolkits](https://rtoolkits.web.duke.edu/) virtual machine for development purposes only.
+You can see it in action here: [http://dev.ggr.reddylab.org:8080/](http://dev.ggr.reddylab.org:8080/)
-The app can be found in: https://ggrvisual.herokuapp.com/